 Meeting Minutes.
 MSA Section 302(i) requires detailed minutes of each meeting, except for any closed session, to be kept and made available to the public.
 The host of the meeting will provide the detailed minutes to include a record of the persons present, a complete and accurate description of matters discussed and conclusions reached, and copies of all statements filed within a reasonable period of time following the meeting.
 If desired, the host may choose to provide a transcript of the meeting in lieu of detailed minutes.
 CCC meeting agendas, materials, and meeting minutes or transcripts will be available on the NMFS or CCC website.

 Public Participation.
 CCC meetings will be open to the public and public comment will be permitted at the discretion of the Chair.
-Public comment will be accepted at the beginning of the meeting, not to exceed 30 minutes.
+Public comment will be accepted at the beginning of the meeting after the Assistant Administrator’s presentation, not to exceed 30 minutes, and should be shown on the agenda.
 Written comments will be encouraged on agenda items, and if received will be placed in the briefing materials.

 Closed Sessions.
 The CCC may hold closed sessions for limited purposes, with or without a Federal presence, as consistent with MSA Section 302(i)(3) and codified at 50 CFR 600.135(c).
 In summary, the CCC should follow the guidance listed below when closing sessions to the public: